Bayern appoints Leipzig coach Nagelsmann to replace Flick

 MUNICH (AP) — Bayern Munich hired Leipzig coach Julian Nagelsmann on Tuesday to replace the departing Hansi Flick starting next season.

 The 33-year-old Nagelsmann will move to Bayern on July 1 with a contract that runs through 2026.

 Bayern said it agreed to terminate Flick’s contract after he asked to be released early.

-Leipzig didn’t say how much it received as compensation from Bayern, but CEO Oliver Mintzlaff said the club was “successful in obtaining our financial goals.”
+Leipzig CEO Oliver Mintzlaff said Bayern agreed to its demand for a high fee for Nagelsmann, without specifying a sum.

 Nagelsmann grew up near Munich and came through the youth system at another club in the city.

-“The position at FC Bayern is a unique opportunity for me.
-I would therefore like to thank Oliver Mintzlaff and the rest of the board at RB Leipzig for finding a solution with FC Bayern and making this possible for me,” Nagelsmann said.
+“There were some inquiries from other clubs.
+I told Oli (Mintzlaff) that I wouldn’t want to end my contract for any other club but this one,” Nagelsmann said.

+He added the first contact from Bayern came on April 16 after Leipzig’s game against Hoffenheim.
+That was after Flick told Bayern management he wanted to leave but a day before he went public.

 Nagelsmann has been with Leipzig for three years and led the team to the Champions League semifinals in 2020.
-Leipzig is in second place behind Bayern in the Bundesliga standings and has reached the semifinals of the German Cup.
+Leipzig is in second place behind Bayern in the Bundesliga, and will play Werder Bremen on Friday for a place in the final of the German Cup.

-Nagelsmann was the youngest head coach in league history when he took over at Hoffenheim at the age of 28 in 2016.
+Nagelsmann was the youngest head coach in league history when he took over at Hoffenheim at 28 in 2016.
 The team then qualified for the Champions League for the first time in its history.

 Nagelsmann was a professional player but moved into coaching when his career ended early because of knee injuries.